raydac/jcp-ai/README.md

 </build>
 ```

-Through the dependency section of the JCP plugin, we inject JAIP GeminiAI connector
+Through the dependency section of the JCP plugin, we inject JCP-AI GeminiAI connector
 and [its official REST client library](https://github.com/googleapis/java-genai).
 I specially don't include dependencies
-to clients into JAIP connectors to change easily their version and don't keep dependency hard link between
+to clients into JCP-AI connectors to change easily their version and don't keep dependency hard link between
 dependencies.

 ## Inject prompt into sources